shubhwhoam/sayheyshubh_website/replit.md

 - Custom MIME type handling for various file formats including images and documents

 ## Database
-- **PostgreSQL**: Relational database for storing user comments and feedback
-- **Database Tables**:
-  - `youtube_comments`: Stores comments with fields for user_id, name, email, comment text, timestamps, parent_id for replies, and page identifier
+- **PostgreSQL**: Available but not currently in use (previously used for comments, now migrated to Firestore)
+- All data now stored in Firebase Firestore for unified backend infrastructure

 ## Payment Gateway
 - **Razorpay**: Payment processing for note purchases with webhook support for reliable payment verification